 Believe it or not this is why biotechs refuse to actually replicate what nature does.
 They take their cue from off lousy lame arguments such as poor design arguments.
 They belie nature is flawed and poorly designed and only they can fix it.
 How well has that worked out for us and Nature ?
 The culture of science types are loathed to criticize industrial science (especially genetic modification) because they fear that aweful backlash of being labeled as anti-science, which is a Biotech's cowardly way of justifying their business model.
 Incredible all of this points back to Darwin and his writings.
 He actually started the bad design arguments.
 Here's an examples below given to us by none other than Richard Dawkins.

 The above photo of a Tomato Hornworm caterpillar being victimized by the eggs of the wasp larvae, overlaid with Charles Darwin's famous 1860 "wasp feeding quote", which worked to teeter him away from a belief in a creator.
 Such examples of the supposedly bad designs which exist in nature have been utilized by people like Richard Dawkins, who admixtured in "selfish genes" + "Hamilton rule" + "blind forces", and used these Nature flaws as his main atheism movement to promote a purposeless universe ideology.
 But this has actually back fired on nature.
 How much good viable science and sustainable ecological technological innovation has been stifled because a handful of ideologues have a hard on towards Christensom ?
 Look, I get the argument against many of the religious institutions, but these people like Dawkins have stolen their playbook and made it their own with a plethora of failed their own version of blind faith Teleological arguments that have back fired on our natural world.
-The main problem has been when scientists and other researchers cannot explain something, the problem must lay with bad natural desifn and not their own university cultivated intellect.
+The main problem has been when scientists and other researchers cannot explain something, the problem must lay with the flaws of natural design and not their own university cultivated intellectual ignorance.
 This is why they came up with Junk DNA as a label for the non-coding DNA.
-They didn't no what it did, could not find a useful function for it's presence and therefire must be a vestigial evolutionary hold over from the distant past.
+They didn't know what it did, could not find a useful function for it's presence and therefore concluded it must be a vestigial evolutionary hold over from the distant mythical past.
 It was touted as proof of evolution and no intelligent designer.
 But lo & behold geneticists are finding a wealth of instructions when all this imaginary *cough-cough* Junk apparently does have function when used within a context of other genes.
 This has become more and more to do with epigenetics or different gene expression triggered by various environmental cues.
 Now there is this big movement towards promoting biomimetics or biomimicry.
 Suddenly people who've for years dismissed this practice are now on board.
-However, to be taken seriously, they must first apologize to mankind for holding back good science and running our planet into the ground with their own unsustainable inept technological innovation.
+However, to be taken seriously, they must first apologize to mankind for holding back good science and running our planet into the ground with their own unsustainable inept technological innovation based on nature being inept at designing anything.
 As yet they have refused to do this.
 Janine Benyus is one example.
+She won't touch this subject of bad design with a ten foot pole.

 This has actually happened to my former Agricultural Instructor who retired early from Cal Poly San Luis Obispo.
-He had a course on Sustainable Agriculture and apparently it was this class which he was teaching with regards to ecological and more sustainable farming practices which were found to be offensive to an Executive of an Industrial scale Feedlot business interest over in the San Joaquin Valley who threatened Cal Poly by withholding certain promised $500,000 in Grant Funding towards a new Butchering facility if he wasn't fired and his Sustainable Agriculture course dismantled.
+He had a course on Sustainable Agriculture and apparently it was this class which he was teaching with regards to ecological and more sustainable farming practices which were found to be offensive to an Executive of an Industrial scale Feedlot business (Harris Ranch Beef) interest over in the San Joaquin Valley who threatened Cal Poly San Luis Obispo by withholding a certain promise of $500,000 in Grant Funding towards a new Butchering facility if he wasn't fired and his Sustainable Agriculture course dismantled.
 Also, at this same time period, they were peeved by a Campus visit of Michael Pollan who they also viewed as a radical or agricultural heretic.

 Unlike my Ag Instructor, the man I quoted at the beginning of this post below the photograph with the dead whitewashed skeletons of Whitebark Pines was Edward O. Wilson a Harvard Biologist who wrote the book, "Diversity of Life" from which the quote was taken Unfortunately, Mr E.O.
 Wilson has gone down a much different road than my Ag Instructor.
 Here is that quote once more: